beezwax/fmslogs/README.md

-  -r, --range RANGE     range or number of lines to print -S, --set SET         change log configuration option -s, --succinct        strip less useful details from log output -t, --tail            wait for any new messages after printing current end of log --truncate            cut off any output if beyond width of screen -v, --version         version info
+  -r, --range RANGE     range or number of lines to print -S, --set SET         change log configuration option -s, --succinct        strip less useful details from log output --ssh SSH             use the connection string to fetch logs from remote server -t, --tail            wait for any new messages after printing current end of log --truncate            cut off any output if beyond width of screen -v, --version         version info